otsaloma/gaupol/doc/speech-recognition.md

 **WARNING:** Speech recognition is only available in Gaupol 0.19.x.
-Earlier versions don't have that feature and later versions are currently waiting for the `pocketsphinx` speech recognition library to be ported to GStreamer 1.0.
+Earlier versions don't have that feature and later versions are currently waiting for the feature to be restored after the long delay it took to port the `pocketsphinx` speech recognition library to GStreamer 1.0.

 Making subtitles from scratch usually consists of two tedious tasks: (1) figuring out the times when someone starts and ends speaking – in